Bardiarms/Information_Retrieval_in_Healthcare/README.md

 ## Introduction
 The goal in this project is to develop an effective approach for summarizing consumer health questions (CHQ).
 CHQs are often lengthy and complex, containing multiple layers of information, which makes automatic summarization critical for enhancing information retrieval in healthcare systems.

-This project leverages advanced machine translation and NLP techniques to generate diverse paraphrases of the original questions and uses these paraphrases to improve question summarization.
+This project uses advanced machine translation and NLP techniques to generate diverse paraphrases of the original questions and uses these paraphrases to improve question summarization.
 Additionally, evaluation metrics such as ROUGE and BLEU are applied to assess the quality of the generated summaries.

 ---